hpe-container-platform-community/hcp-demo-env-kvm-bash/README.md

 # Deploy Ezmeral Container Platform on KVM

+Please consider this as a work-in-progress.
+Contributions, recommendations, pull requests are always welcomed.
+This worked in our demo lab with CentOS 8 single machine deployment.
+Complex virtual network and clustering is not available yet (please see to-do below).

 ## What & Why
-To re-utilize scripts and processes by https://github.com/hpe-container-platform-community/hcp-demo-env-aws-terraform/
+To re-utilize scripts and processes by https://github.com/hpe-container-platform-community/hcp-demo-env-aws-terraform/, enabling a quick deployment opportunity for a demo environemnt for HPE Ezmeral Container Platform.

 ## Pre-requisites
 - CentOS/RHEL 7+ (tested on CentOS 8.2 Host)